-Members of moment frames, braced frames and shear walls in the seismic force resisting system (SFRS) shall comply with the Specification and this section.
-Certain members of the SFRS that are expected to undergo inelastic deformation under the design earthquake are designated in these provisions as moderately ductile members or highly ductile members.
+Members of moment frames, braced frames and shear walls in the seismic forceresisting system (SFRS) shall comply with the Specification and this section.

 1. Classification of Sections for Ductility

 When required for the systems defined in Chapters E, F, G, H and Section D4, members designated as moderately ductile members or highly ductile members shall comply with this section.